-- Do not add/mix an orange-colored, extended life coolant such as Motorcraft Specialty Orange Engine Coolant, meeting Ford specification WSS-M97B44-D, with the factory-filled coolant.
-Mixing Motorcraft Specialty Orange Engine Coolant or any orange-colored extended life product with your factory filled coolant can result in degraded corrosion protection. - A large amount of water without engine coolant may be added, in case of emergency, to reach a vehicle service location.
-In this instance, the cooling system must be drained and refilled with a 50/50 mixture of engine coolant and distilled water as soon as possible.
-Water alone (without engine coolant) can cause engine damage from corrosion, overheating or freezing. - Do not use alcohol, methanol, brine or any engine coolants mixed with alcohol or methanol antifreeze (coolant).
+A large amount of water without engine coolant may be added, in case of emergency, to reach a vehicle service location.
+In this instance, the cooling system must be drained, chemically cleaned with Motorcraft® Premium Cooling System Flush, and refilled with a 50/50 mixture of engine coolant and distilled water as soon as possible.
+Water alone (without engine coolant) can cause engine damage from corrosion, overheating or freezing.

+- Do not use alcohol, methanol, brine or any engine coolants mixed with alcohol or methanol antifreeze (coolant).
 Alcohol and other liquids can cause engine damage from overheating or freezing. - Do not add extra inhibitors or additives to the coolant.
 These can be harmful and compromise the corrosion protection of the engine coolant.

 For vehicles with overflow coolant systems with a non-pressurized cap on the coolant recovery system, add coolant to the coolant recovery reservoir when the engine is cool.
-Add the proper mixture of coolant and water to the "FULL COLD" level.
+Add the proper mixture of coolant and distilled water to the FULL COLD level.
 For all other vehicles which have a coolant degas system with a pressurized cap, or if it is necessary to remove the coolant pressure relief cap on the radiator of a vehicle with an overflow system, follow these steps to add engine coolant.

-To reduce the risk of personal injury, make sure the engine is cool before unscrewing the coolant pressure relief cap.
+WARNING: To reduce the risk of personal injury, make sure the engine is cool before unscrewing the coolant pressure relief cap.
 The cooling system is under pressure; steam and hot liquid can come out forcefully when the cap is loosened slightly.